 The types of coverage that you want for the vehicle

-All of this information is vital for ensuring the most accurate quotes possible.
+All of this information is vital for ensuring the most accurate car insurance quotes possible.
 If you’re calling individual insurance companies, be sure to provide them with the same information so that you can accurately compare your options.
-If you’re using a broker like PolicyScout, you’ll only need to provide the information once to see multiple quotes.
+If you’re using a broker like PolicyScout, you’ll only need to provide the information once to see multiple auto insurance rates.

-If you’re not sure which car you’re buying yet, you may be able to get quotes using just the make and the model.
-Provide all of the other information, except for the VIN, to get a policy ready to go once you finally decide on the exact vehicle you want.
+If you’re not sure which car you’re buying yet, you may be able to get multiple quotes using just the make and the model.
+Provide all of the other information, except for the Vehicle Identification Number (VIN) to get a policy ready to go once you finally decide on the exact vehicle you want.

 You have a couple of options when it comes to buying a car without insurance.
 Your first option is to check with your current company to find out if you have a grace period.
 If you do, you make sure that you understand the specifics of the coverage.

 Your other option is to buy the car, leave without it, and then come back for it when you do purchase an insurance policy.

 You cannot drive a car (whether you purchase it from a dealership or an individual) without insurance on it.
 If you’re buying a car for the first time and don’t have insurance, you should not drive a car home until you have an active policy.
 Almost every state in the US requires some form of minimum insurance coverage.
 Getting caught without it could result in fines and the suspension of your license.

 Keep in mind that, as mentioned previously, a dealership won’t let you buy a car without a policy.
 You also can’t get financing without one.